 Near takes all the Foe Yay Light had with L to a creepy, rape-y, one sided extreme.
 He calls Light a lot and then hangs up without talking, pulls... odd faces when thinking of Light and in the manga it's revealed that Near didn't entirely want to kill Light, he wanted to keep him.
 And that's before we even get onto the Foe Yay chemistry that is more commonly interpreted between him and Mello.

 Mello takes this trope so far as to be mistaken for a girl by a lot of readers/viewers until he is referred to as a "he" by other characters.
-He does not, like the other senior Mafia men, cuddle up with girls, dresses in tight leather long before he rides a motorbike for the first time in the series, has a VERY girly fur-lined coat, ignores Hal Lidner's coquetry when she talks to him from her shower, speaks with a peculiar kind of tension when talking to Near and lives with loose-cannon geek Matt in a house full of mannequins.
+He does not, like the other senior Mafia men, cuddle up with girls, dresses in tight leather long before he rides a motorbike for the first time in the series, has a VERY girly fur-lined coat, dons black lipstick and nail polish, ignores Hal Lidner's coquetry when she talks to him from her shower, licks chocolate bars suggestively in the company of other men, and lives with Ambiguously Biloose-cannon geek Matt in a house full of mannequins.
+He also seems unenthused when Matt points out that switching jobs would mean getting to spy on a cute girl (Misa.)
 Did we miss anything?

 The elegant, well-manicured, immaculately-dressed and long-haired Yotsuba employee Reiji Namikawa.
 While almost all the other businessmen are either cuddling up with Misa's modelling friends or having a drink in her flat, he's busy looking at the artwork.
 Oh, and he wears a silver heart-shaped ring.